3ximus/robin-it/README.md

 Before manually installing try one of the compiled builds on the branches "releases-<arch>", if that does not work follow this:

-The main dependencies are listed in the requirements.txt, and can be installed through `pip install -r requirements.txt`
+The main dependencies are listed in the requirements.txt, and can be installed through `pip install -r requirements.txt` Python bindings for Qt5 can be found [here](https://pypi.python.org/pypi/PyQt5)

 then just run `python2 setup.py build`